 - It’s time to let go of negative emotions, but there will be a reason that the emotions have surfaced- it is often as a result of an unresolved emotional issue that needs dealing with, so that we can move on.
 It is important to realise that emotions are rooted in the body not the head, so talking therapies alone are not going to resolve the surfacing of these negative emotions.
 To understand this concept a great starting point is to read ‘Molecules of Emotion’ by Dr Candace Pert.

 - Feelings have a physical cause – Robert Scaer, in 8 Keys to Brain-Body Balance explains that “feelings” have a physical cause and that physical sensations and emotional thoughts are inseparable.
-If you have been subjected to trauma, your sensations might keep signaling your nervous system to stay in protective mode by preparing to be in fight-flight-freeze mode.
+If you have been subjected to past negative events, your sensations might keep signaling your nervous system to stay in protective mode by preparing to be in fight-flight-freeze mode.
 It takes any sensory signal, such as sound, sight, smell, taste, or touch—but also inner conditions such as stress can act as triggers and place you into an alarmed ‘survival mode’.

 - Sometimes emotions don’t tell us the truth.
 This is a really important lesson to learn and a big step in the start of emotional detox.
 When we are stuck in an emotion mire or triggered emotionally, it is easy to get overwhelmed and for our emotions to take over, but our feelings might not tell us the whole truth.
 For example,when you are trapped in sadness and loneliness after the irretrievable break down of a relationship and you tell yourself negative stories, such as ‘’Nobody will ever love me again.’’, or ‘’it’s because I wasn’t good enough to be loved’’ or ‘’ I’ll be alone for the rest of my life.’’, ‘’I’ll never find anyone who could bring themselves to love me’’.
 These beliefs are just negative and untrue, they don’t serve you, and they just prolong your feelings of sadness and grief.